nasa/fprime/docs/UsersGuide/api/cmake/support/Target.md

 ## Function `setup_all_module_targets`:

-Takes all registerd targets and sets up the module specific target from them.
+Takes all registered targets and sets up the module specific target from them.
 The list of targets is read from the CACHE variable FPRIME_TARGET_LIST.

 - **MODULE_NAME:** name of the module